 Hand-made, genuine Japanese candles with 100% natural sumac (HAZE) wax.

-The sumac wax is a scarce material and can be harvested only in East Asia including Japan.
+The sumac wax is a scarce material, and the fruit can be harvested only in East Asia including Japan.

-(The NOREN at the store front of the DAIYO flagship shop in Shiga Pref. with the motif of a HAZE (sumac) tree bearing its fruits)
+(The NOREN, a Japanese traditional shop curtain with an emblem and name hung at the entrance, at the store front of the DAIYO flagship shop in Shiga Pref. with the motif of a HAZE (sumac) tree bearing its fruits)

 Each piece is literally hand-made by the master craftsmen at DAIYO in Shiga Prefecture using 100% natural materials.
 It is said that the number of master candle-making craftsmen counts only 10 in Japan.